Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Introduction

-Our algorithms are completely decentralized and asynchronous.
-The intra-cluster algorithms are wait-free and use only read and write operations on the cluster's shared memory; no locks or barriers are used inside a cluster.
-Each process computes and sends stochastic gradients independently from its cluster, thereby achieving a speedup in the total number of processes and not clusters.
-Our algorithms also improve the fault tolerance relative to a pure message passing model, since a process can \emph{represent} its cluster~\cite{AttiyaKS20}.
+In our algorithms, each process serves as both a computation and a communication thread, executing the computation and sending its result to the other processes.
+Within the cluster, the algorithm is wait-free and uses only reads and writes to the cluster's shared memory; no locks or barriers are used.
+Since processes operate in an independent manner, the algorithms achieve a speedup in the total number of processes and not the number of clusters.
+Our algorithms also improve the resilience relative to a pure message passing model, since a process can \emph{represent} its cluster~\cite{AttiyaKS20}.

-\subsection{Related Work}
+\section{Related Work}